wakgill/deryk/index.md

 ## Contact

-You can email me at deryk@makgill.ch and I will try to respond within one week.
+You can email me at <code>deryk@makgill.ch</code. and I will try to respond within one week.
 Please don't send me messages on [Twitter](https://twitter.com/wakgill) or Telegram unless we've previously used those places to talk.